 In rural Africa, 19% of women spend more than one hour on each trip to fetch water, an exhausting and often dangerous chore that robs them of the chance to work and learn.
 Dirty water, inadequate sanitation and poor hygiene habits play a major role in child mortality.

-Having access to clean water in the village has helped decrease the number of cases of cholera, diarrhea and other illness.
-Our eight wells have a direct and beneficial impact on over 16,000 people a year!
+Having access to clean water in the village has helped decrease the number of cases of cholera, diarrhea and other illnesses.
+Our twenty wells have a direct and beneficial impact on over 30,000 people a year!

 A cleaner, lighter and more efficient alternative is Pack H2O, created by Grief Inc. Stars Foundation generously donated 10,000 of these packs to Malaika.
 The water backpacks are durable, self-sanitizing, and they help to evenly distribute up to 40 lbs. of water, so that travel is easier and faster.
 After women and children in Haiti and Kenya tried the packs, 100% of them reported that they found them comfortable and wanted to buy them.

 One pack will help a family of four in Kalebuka.
 This small item will change the lives of 40,000 people, making clean drinking water a basic human right, available to all.

 My name is Chouchou Bakona and I have eight children.
 At the beginning, we drew water in small shallow water wells.
 My children were always sick, but since I’ve drawn water at the Malaika wells, my children do not get sick anymore.